ice-wm/manual/index.md

 GDK-Pixbuf
 ----------

-When icewm was configured with the `--enable-gdk-pixbuf` option all of GdkPixbuf’s image formats are supported.
+When icewm was configured with the `--enable-gdk-pixbuf` option all of GdkPixbuf's image formats are supported.
 Use them by specifying the full filename or an absolute path:

 - **ICON.bmp**